Valiantsin2021/WebdriverIO-smoke-test-accuweather/Readme.md

 ## Page Object model
 ## Allure reporter
-## Chai assertions added to config file
 ## Screenshot with timestamp on failure
 ## Test suite added to config file
 ## Block the popup and notifications option for Chrome added
+## Add yml file for Github Actions